A Room with a View: Part two

-In Rome, Lucy spends time with Cecil Vyse, whom she knew in England.
+In Rome Lucy spends time with Cecil Vyse, whom she knew in England.
 Cecil twice proposes to Lucy in Italy; she rejects him both times.
 As Part Two begins, Lucy has returned to Surrey, England, to her family home, Windy Corner.
 Cecil proposes yet again and this time she accepts.
-Cecil is a sophisticated London aesthete whose rank and class make him a desirable match, despite his despising country society; he is a rather comic figure who is snobbish and gives himself pretentious airs.
+Cecil is a sophisticated London aesthete whose rank and class make him a desirable match despite his despising country society; he is a rather comic figure, who is snobbish and gives himself pretentious airs.

-The vicar, Mr Beebe, announces that a local villa has been leased; the new tenants are the Emersons, who, after a chance meeting with Cecil in London, learned about the villa being available.
+The vicar, Mr. Beebe, announces that a local villa has been leased; the new tenants are the Emersons, who, after a chance meeting with Cecil in London, learned about the villa being available.
 Cecil enticed them to come to the village as a comeuppance to the villa's landlord, Sir Harry Otway, whom Cecil (who believes himself to be very democratic) thinks is a snob.
 Lucy is angry with Cecil, as she had tentatively arranged for the elderly Misses Alan, who had also been guests at the Pensione Bertolini, to rent the villa.

-Fate takes an ironic turn as Mr Beebe introduces Lucy's brother, Freddy, to the Emersons.
+Fate takes an ironic turn as Mr. Beebe introduces Lucy's brother, Freddy, to the Emersons.
 Freddy invites George for "a bathe" in a nearby pond in the woods.
-Freddy, George, and Mr Beebe go there.
-Freddy and George undress and jump in, eventually convincing Mr. Beebe to join them.
-The men enjoy themselves, frolicking and splashing in and out of the pond and running through the bushes until Lucy, her mother, and Cecil come upon them, having taken a short-cut through the woods during their walk.
+Freddy, George and Mr. Beebe go there.
+Freddy and George undress and jump in, eventually persuading Mr. Beebe to join them.
+The men enjoy themselves, frolicking and splashing in and out of the pond and running through the bushes until Lucy, her mother and Cecil, having taken a short-cut through the woods during their walk, come upon them.